-Inside ON1 HDR 2022, there are three basic tools used to create masks: the Masking Brush, the Masking Bug, and the AI Quick Mask tool.
-There are variants of the first two that are specific to Local Adjustments (Adjustable Brush and Adjustable Gradient), while the Portrait AI brush is a version of the Masking Brush specifically for use in retouching portraits.
+Inside ON1 HDR 2023, there are six basic tools used to create masks: the Masking Brush, the Masking Bug, and the Super Select AI, AI Quick Mask, Original Quick Mask, and the Line Mask tools.
+There are variants of the first two that are specific to Local Adjustments (Adjustable Brush and Adjustable Gradient).

 You can use the gradient and masking brush tools cumulatively, meaning that you can add to or subtract from the current mask.
-However, if you select the AI Quick Mask tool, it will replace any existing masks on that pane or layer.
+However, if you select the Al Quick Mask tool or the Original Quick Mask, it will replace any existing masks on that pane or layer.